magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 ### Marker Resolution and Transform

 Resolving a fiducial marker involves detecting its physical presence and calculating its transform within the digital space.
-The process ensures the marker is properly aligned with CSP's coordinate system.
+The process ensures the digital coordinate system is properly relative to the marker.

 #### Steps for Resolving Fiducial Markers

 1. **Detect the Marker:** The application identifies the fiducial marker using its image recognition system.

-2. **Compute the Marker's Transform:** CSP calculates the marker's position, rotation, and scale relative to the digital space's origin.
+2. **Compute the Marker's Transform:** Through CSP, the application determines the marker's position, rotation, and scale relative to the digital space's origin.

-3. **Inverse the Transform:** The inverse of the marker's transform is computed to adjust all other entities relative to the marker.
+3. **Inverse the Transform:** The inverse of the marker's transform is computed to determine the adjustment for all other entities relative to the marker.

-4. **Rebase the Origin:** The digital space's origin is shifted to align with the marker, ensuring all spatial content maintains the correct relationships.
+4. **Rebase the Origin:** The digital space's origin is shifted using the inverse transform to align with the marker, ensuring all content maintains the correct spatial relationship.

 #### Role of Marker Component Transforms